ThomasMertes/seed7/src/read_me.txt

                          one command does not work, with the option LINKER_OPT_OUTPUT_FILE.

-  CC_FLAGS: Contains C compiler flags which should be used when
+  CC_FLAGS: Contains C compiler flags, which should be used when
             C programs are compiled.

   CC_ERROR_FILDES: File descriptor to which the C compiler writes